Dian Wei: In Romance of the Three Kingdoms

 Dian Wei appears as a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.

 Dian Wei first appeared in Chapter 10, and he was first introduced by Xiahou Dun to Cao Cao sometime in 193.
 According to Xiahou Dun, Dian Wei used to serve Zhang Miao but he could not get along well with Zhang's men, and he once killed tens of men before fleeing into the hills.
 While Xiahou Dun was out hunting, he saw Dian Wei chasing a deer across a stream and he brought the man back to his lord.
 Xiahou Dun continued to tell Cao Cao about Dian Wei's background and physical prowess.
 Cao Cao then asked Dian Wei to demonstrate his skills.
 At that time, a huge banner was swaying in the wind and was on the verge of collapsing.
 Many of Cao Cao's men were unable to keep the banner upright even with their combined efforts.
 Dian Wei shouted at them to move back and he grabbed the banner pole with one hand and kept it steady.
 Cao Cao exclaimed, "This is Elai of ancient times!"
 Dian Wei then became a Commandant under Cao Cao.

-Dian Wei's death at the Battle of Wancheng is described in greater detail in Chapter 16, but is more exaggerated than his historical biography.
-In this exaggeration, it was mentioned that Dian Wei was able to pick up the dead bodies of enemies by their feet and swing them as a means of attack, before he was finally killed by raining arrows and piercing spears.
+Dian Wei's death at the Battle of Wancheng is described in greater detail in Chapter 16 but is more exaggerated than his historical biography.
+In this exaggeration, it was mentioned that Dian Wei was able to pick up the dead bodies of enemies by their feet and swing them as a means of attack before he was finally killed by raining arrows and piercing spears.
 At Dian Wei's funeral, Cao Cao wept and told his followers, "I don't feel very sad over the loss of my eldest son (Cao Ang) and my favourite nephew (Cao Anmin).
 I'm only mourning Dian Wei!"

 In popular culture

 Dian Wei appears as a character in Koei's Dynasty Warriors, Warriors Orochi, and Romance of the Three Kingdoms video game series.
 He also appears in Chan Mou's manhua series The Ravages of Time, a retelling of the historical novel Romance of the Three Kingdoms.

 Dian Wei appears alongside Xu Chu as a guardian spirit of General Cao Yanbing in the anime and drama series Rakshasa Street.

+In Wo Long Fallen Dynasty, Dian Wei appeared as an ally in the Battle of Zhongyuan, later while being cornered by Zhang Xiu's forces, in a last ditch effort to protect Cao Cao, Dian Wei resort to consuming the legendary Taoist elixir Danyao to power up, the influx of Yin Qi, demonized Dian Wei, merging him with the mythical spirit Feilian, becoming a humanoid Feilian Yaoguai.